Many or all companies we feature compensate us. Compensation and editorial

 Should you wait for rates to drop before buying a house?

 If you’re waiting to get a mortgage at pandemic-level rates, you’ll be waiting a long time.
-Sure, they may drop to around 6% by the end of next year, but there’s not a noticeable difference between today’s rates and those projected rates.
+Sure, they may drop to around 6% by the end of next year, but there’s not a meaningful difference between today’s rates and those projected rates.

 Having trouble navigating today’s financial markets, from saving for a down payment to securing a mortgage with a manageable interest rate?
 Financial experts can never have all the answers, either—but talking through the possibilities with one can help.
 Services like Money Pickle let you connect with a real financial advisor (a Certified Financial Planner) to discuss major financial decisions like when to buy a house and how to invest in today’s confusing market.